The Probability of Intransitivity in Dice and Close Elections: Introduction

-To understand the differing behavior of uniform versus non-uniform dice implied by Theorem~\ref{con:weak} and the Polymath result, we first note that, as shown by Polymath \cite{PolVII}, for unconditioned dice with faces uniform in $(0, 1)$, the face-sums determine if {\it$\bfa$} beats {\it$\bfb$} with high probability.
-Without conditioning on face-sums, the distribution of the random variable $W = \sum_{i,j=1}^n \1[a_i > b_j]$ is the same, regardless of the distribution (this is because the value of $W$ is preserved by applying a strictly increasing continuous function, in particular $F(\cdot)$, to the faces); see also our Theorem \ref{thm41}.
-Furthermore, the facts that under~$\cE_0$, the random variables $F\big(a_i\big)$ are distributed (almost) uniformly in $(0,1)$ and (globally) weakly dependent, suggest that, with high probability, the expression \be{ \sgn\left( \sum_{i=1}^n F\left(a_i\right)-F\left(b_i\right)\right) } determines the winner.
+To understand the differing behavior of uniform versus non-uniform dice implied by Theorem~\ref{con:weak} and the Polymath result, we first recall that, as shown by Polymath \cite{PolVII}, for unconditioned dice with faces uniform in $(0, 1)$, the face-sums determine if {\it$\bfa$} beats {\it$\bfb$} with high probability.
+Taking an arbitrary single-face distribution $F$, without conditioning on face-sums the distribution of the random variable $W = \sum_{i,j=1}^n \1[a_i > b_j]$ does not depend on $F$: this is because $a_i > b_j$ if and only if $F(a_i)>F(b_j)$, and since $(F(a_1),\ldots,F(a_n))$ is a die with faces uniform in $(0,1)$; see also our Theorem \ref{thm41}.
+Therefore, considering distribution $F$ conditioned on $\cE_0$, for the purposes of the ``beats'' relation, one can just as well think of a die $(F(a_1),\ldots,F(a_n))$ conditioned on $\sum_{i=1}^n a_i=0$.
+As long as $F$ is not affine, one might expect that, even under~$\cE_0$, the random variables $F (a_i )$ are distributed (almost) uniformly in $(0,1)$ with only weak, global dependencies, suggesting that the expression \be{ \sgn\left( \sum_{i=1}^n F\left(a_i\right)-F\left(b_i\right)\right) } still determines the winner with high probability.
 Note that this heuristic fails for the uniform distribution since in that case the CDF-sum is a determinstic function of the face-sum.

 Applying the same reasoning in reverse, our result can be interpreted as showing that

 for \emph{uniform} dice $\bfa$, $\bfb$, $\bfc$ for a large class of continuous, increasing, non-affine functions $G:\mathbb{R}\to\mathbb{R}$.
 This suggests that the intransitivity phenomenon for uniform dice is strongly linked to conditioning on the slices $\sum_{i=1}^n a_i = c$.